 The account must be individually owned (though contributions may be used for family purposes).

-Contributions must be no more than $4,150 in 2024 for an individual health plan or $8,300 in 2024 for a family health plan.
+Contributions must be no more than $4,300 in 2025 for an individual high-deductible health plan or $8,550 in 2025 for a family high-deductible health plan.
 These figures may be adjusted annually, based on cost-of-living increases.
 Members over the age of 55 may make an additional “catch-up” contribution of $1,000.

 The funds must be invested in vehicles approved for IRAs.
 They may not be invested in life insurance contracts or most tangible property.